 Where the parameter γ is a response-scaling parameter.
 When γ grows larger in magnitude, the observer responds more deterministically with the category that yields the largest summed similarity.

-According to the prototype model, the probability that pattern i is correctly classified into category A is given by
+According to the prototype model, the probability that pattern i is classified into category A is given by